- ASH-AMFDP Award

 The ASH Clinical Research Training Institute (CRTI) is a unique year-long education and mentoring program for hematology and hematology/oncology fellows-in-training, as well as junior faculty physicians at academic medical centers.
 The goal of ASH’s Clinical Research Training Institute is to prepare hematologists for careers in patient-oriented clinical research.

-- Clinical Research Training Institute in Latin America
+- ASH Clinical Research Training Institute in Latin America

-The Clinical Research Training Institute in Latin America is a pilot program intended for early- to mid-level hematology faculty working in Latin American countries who are engaged in clinical research and training and would like to become more familiar with clinical trial design and execution.
+The Clinical Research Training Institute in Latin America is intended for fellows and early to mid-career hematology faculty working in Latin American countries who are engaged in clinical research and training.

-The ASH Research Training Award for Fellows (RTAF) is designed to encourage junior researchers in hematology, hematology/oncology, or other hematology-related training programs to pursue a career in academic hematology.
+The ASH Research Training Award for Fellows (RTAF) is designed to encourage junior researchers in hematology, hematology/oncology, and other hematology-related training programs to pursue a career in academic hematology.